UBC-MDS/tidylinreg/README.md

 The `tidylinreg` package fits a linear model to a dataset, and can be used to carry out regression.
 `tidylinreg` computes and returns a list of summary statistics of the fitted linear model, including standard error, confidence intervals, and p-values.
-These summary statistics are ouput as a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
+These summary statistics are output as a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
 This is advantageous as it allows for fast and convenient manipulation of large regression models, where, for example, insignificant parameters can easily be filtered out!

 ## Functions